judyz01/personal-site/content/about/index.md

 I'm currently a sophomore at [UC Davis](https://www.ucdavis.edu/) majoring in Computer Science and Engineering.

-In addition to presenting workshops and participating in clubs such as [WiCS](https://www.facebook.com/DavisWICS/) and [Google DSC](https://dsc.community.dev/), I've also interned at [Verizon Media](https://www.verizonmedia.com/) and the [City of Milpitas](http://www.ci.milpitas.ca.gov/), where I've worked on interesting and meaningful projects.
+In addition to presenting workshops and participating in clubs, such as [WiCS](https://www.facebook.com/DavisWICS/) and [Google DSC](https://dsc.community.dev/), I've interned at [Verizon Media](https://www.verizonmedia.com/) and the [City of Milpitas](http://www.ci.milpitas.ca.gov/), where I've worked on interesting and meaningful projects.

 Here are a few technologies I've been working with recently: